column_associations#

 Get measures of statistical associations between all pairs of columns.

-At the moment, the only reported metric is Cramer’s V statistic.
+Reported metrics include Cramer’s V statistic and Pearson’s Correlation Coefficient.
 More may be added in the future.

 The result is returned as a dataframe with columns: